CSR performance 2023

 Donations of food goods in meal equivalent – In millions

-In 2022, the equivalent of over 77 million meals was donated to food banks or other social welfare organisations*.
-Donations from stores and warehouses rose by 18% from 2021.
-The Group first partnered with the French food bank federation (FFBA) in 2009, and renewed the alliance for a further three years in 2019.
+The Group first partnered with the French food bank federation (FFBA) in 2009, and renewed the alliance for a further three years in 2022.

 Amounts paid out in solidarity

-In 2022, almost 120 million euros were paid out in solidarity and around 104,000 people benefited from the actions of the Casino Group’s four foundations.
+In 2023, more than 109 million euros were paid out in solidarity and around 108,000 people benefited from the actions of the Casino Group’s four foundations.

 Environmentally proactive Group